fvdm/nodejs-geoip2ws/README.md

 Installation
 ------------

-You need a Maxmind license key with enough credits for one of their GeoIP *web* services.
+You need a Maxmind account ID and license key with enough credits for one of their GeoIP *web* services.
+You can find both [*here*](https://www.maxmind.com/en/my_license_key).

 ### From npm